 Help with Computers / internet

-There are two sets of lessons a day, afternoon and evening, we will ask you to teach at least one lesson from Monday to Friday (3-5 hours) also you can choose the time you prefer teaching.
-After the teaching lesson you can relax in the hammock opposite the school, play with the kids, go to the market or go to the cafe where you can have a delicious iced-coffee to cool down.
+There are three sets of lessons a day, morning, afternoon and evening, we will ask you to teach at least two lesson from Monday to Friday (5 hours) also you can choose the time you prefer teaching.
+After the teaching lesson you can relax in the nearby village or at the school area, play with the kids, go to the Takeo.

 English and Khmer

-The accommodation is humble but enough.
+The accommodation is great.
 Volunteers will have access to a shared western style toilet and shower.
-We provide beds and bedding for all the volunteers and a mosquito net.
+We provide beds and bedding for all the volunteers.
 The beds are eastern style, so a table.
-You will be staying in communal living quarters with other volunteers, they are spacious and comfortable.
-Because we are a new organization, currently finding our feet, we do require a some money weekly donation for food, accommodation, water, electricity, especially a very nice, filling lunch and dinner is provided for you.
+You will be staying in communal living rooms with other volunteers, they are spacious and comfortable.
+Because we are a new organization, currently finding our feet, we do ask for a maximum $5 per day donation for food.
+Especially a very nice, filling lunch and dinner is provided for you.

 Limited internet access

 We are smokers

 5 hours a day, 5 days a week, maximum 25 hours a week

 In developing countries (Where most hosts are involved in charity work or community development) some of our hosts may ask for a small donation to help the host family or charity (often less then 5 dollars per day) Workaway will allow this listing when the donation goes directly to the family or charity and is just to cover the cost of the volunteer‘s stay.
 (This will be clearly marked on the host listing).

 We will strictly not allow listings posted by agents, “middle men” or projects who we feel are looking to profit from a volunteers stay.